midnightmoet/midnightmoet.github.io/README.md

 Below are are list of tools used, and the precise things they were used for:

 - [Ion Icons](https://ionic.io/ionicons) for hambuger menu bar
-- [Drawkit](https://www.drawkit.io/) for Jane Doe illustration
+- [Drawkit](https://www.drawkit.io/) for ideas to replace main image
 - [Icon8](https://icons8.com/) for animated icons and skills icons
-- [Animate CSS](https://animate.style/) for Jane Doe's bio text animation
+- [Animate CSS](https://animate.style/) for Lisa Miner's bio text animation
 - [Formspree](https://formspree.io/) for contact form submission and straight delivery to Gmail

 ## Folder Structure